Policy Optimization with Differentiable MPC: Convergence Analysis under Uncertainty: Conclusion

 The core of the proof involves showing that Assumption A in \cite{davis2020stochastic} is verified, and then leveraging Theorem 1 in \cite{davis2020stochastic}.
 For completeness, we report the assumption here for an algorithm of the form

-where $d_k$ represents a subgradient that will be specified later, and $\xi_k$ denotes an error term.
-Let $G:\R^{n_p} \rightrightarrows \R^{n_p}$ denote the conservative Jacobian of the cost that is to be minimized. \begin{assumption}[ {\cite[Assumption A]{davis2020stochastic}}] \begin{enumerate} \item All limit points of $\{p^k\}$ lie in $\mathcal{Y}$. \item The iterates are bounded, that is, $\sup_{k \geq 1}~\|p^k\|< \infty$ and $\sup_{k \geq 1}\|d^k\|< \infty$. \item $\sum_{k\in\N} \alpha_k = \infty$ and $\sum_{k\in\N} \alpha_k^2 < \infty$. \item $\sum_{k\in\N} \alpha_k \xi_k < \infty$. \item For any unbounded increasing sequence $\{ k_j \} \subset \N$ such that $p^{k_j}\to \bar{p}$, it holds
+where $d^k$ represents a subgradient that will be specified later, and $\xi^k$ denotes an error term.
+Let $G:\R^{n_p} \rightrightarrows \R^{n_p}$ denote the conservative Jacobian of the cost that is to be minimized. \begin{assumption}[ {\cite[Assumption A]{davis2020stochastic}}] \begin{enumerate} \item All limit points of $\{p^k\}$ lie in $\mathcal{P}$. \item The iterates are bounded, that is, $\sup_{k \geq 1}~\|p^k\|< \infty$ and $\sup_{k \geq 1}\|d^k\|< \infty$. \item $\sum_{k\in\N} \alpha_k = \infty$ and $\sum_{k\in\N} \alpha_k^2 < \infty$. \item $\sum_{k\in\N} \alpha_k \xi^k < \infty$. \item For any unbounded increasing sequence $\{ k_j \} \subset \N$ such that $p^{k_j}\to \bar{p}$, it holds

-\end{enumerate} \end{assumption} We start by proving that $\J_{\bar{\mathcal{C}}}^k$ represents a ``sample'' of the true Jacobian $\J_\C$ of $\C$. \begin{lemma} Under \cref{ass:local_lip_and_definability}, the expected cost $\C(p):=\E_w[\Cb(p,w)]$ is locally Lipschitz and definable with conservative Jacobian $\J_\C(p)=\E_w[\J_\Cb(p,w)]$. \end{lemma} \begin{proof} First, definability and local Lipschitz continuity are preserved by integration \cite{speissegger1999pfaffian}.
-Next, the function $\mathcal{C}(p,\cdot)$ is integrable for any $p$ because it is locally Lipschitz continuous.
-Moreover, $\J_\mathcal{C}(\cdot,w)$ is a conservative Jacobian for $\mathcal{C}(\cdot,w)$ by construction.
-For any given $w$, the elements of the conservative Jacobian $\J_\mathcal{C}(p,w)$ are all bounded for $p$ in bounded sets, since $\J_\mathcal{C}(\cdot,w)$ is piecewise smooth.
-We can then invoke \cite[Theorem 3.10]{bolte2023subgradient}, which proves that expectation and path-differentiation can be exchanged, proving the claim. \end{proof} \begin{lemma} Under \cref{ass:sys_id,ass:pe,ass:local_lip_and_definability,ass:P_bounded}, there exist some $L_1>0$ such that for all $k\in\N$ and any $p\in \mathcal{P}$ and $w$, we have
+\end{enumerate} \end{assumption} We start by proving that $\J_{\bar{\mathcal{C}}}^k$ represents a ``sample'' of the true Jacobian $\J_\C$ of $\C$. \begin{lemma} Under \cref{ass:local_lip_and_definability}, the expected cost $\C(p):=\E_v[\Cb(p,v)]$ is locally Lipschitz and definable with conservative Jacobian $\J_\C(p)=\E_v[\J_\Cb(p,v)]$. \end{lemma} \begin{proof} The map $p,v\mapsto\Cb(p,v)$ is locally Lipschitz and definable because it is the composition of functions sharing these properties.
+Definability and local Lipschitz continuity are preserved by integration \cite{speissegger1999pfaffian}.
+Next, the function $\Cb(p,\cdot)$ is integrable for any $p$ because it is locally Lipschitz continuous.
+Moreover, $\J_\Cb(\cdot,v)$ is a conservative Jacobian for $\Cb(\cdot,v)$ by construction.
+For any given $v$, the elements of the conservative Jacobian $\J_\Cb(p,v)$ are all bounded for $p$ in compact sets, since $\J_\Cb(\cdot,v)$ is piecewise smooth.
+We can then invoke \cite[Theorem 3.10]{bolte2023subgradient}, which proves that expectation and path-differentiation can be exchanged, proving the claim. \end{proof} We define $J_{x_t}^k(\theta)$, $J_{u_t}^k(\theta)$, and $J_{y}^k(\theta)$ as elements of the true conservative Jacobians obtained via \cref{eq:backprop} using the true parameter $\theta$.
+Moreover, we let $J_{f,t}^k(\theta)$ and $J_{f,t}^k$ denote elements of $\J_{f}(x_t^k,u_t^k,\theta)$ and $\J_{f}(x_t^k,u_t^k,\theta^k)$, respectively. \begin{lemma} Under \cref{ass:sys_id,ass:pe,ass:local_lip_and_definability,ass:P_bounded}, there exist some $L_1>0$ such that for all $k\in\N$ and any $p\in \mathcal{P}$ and $w$, we have